The five guidelines in The Way of Tea - Cha Dao in a modern world

 • Humility: In a tea gathering, there is no indication of power as every guest is as equally important.
 When we priorities human connections over the need of proving ourselves right, we invest our time and energy in relationships that are grounded and unconditional.
 In the philosophy of Dao, there is a concept of the Watercourse Way which uses water as a metaphor for humility in always flowing to the lower ground.
 Water for streams, waterfalls and rivers ultimately join into the big vast ocean.

-At The Grounded Circle where I host our monthly Tea sitting, these five principles or guidelines are the back bone of our work, in order to support eveyone that joins us and to bring the community together in the most loving and grounding way.
+At The Grounded Circle where I host our monthly mindfulness practice with tea, these five principles or guidelines are the back bone of our work, in order to support eveyone that joins us and to bring the community together in the most loving and grounding way.

 1 comment